Date line: Maiden, NC.

 No, this isn’t another story about Apple’s big solar farm or another expansion, quite the opposite.
 This is a glimpse into what totally amazed me last week when a co-worker and I went to Maiden to sit and discuss an upcoming project with the owner of an electrical contracting firm.

-Here we were sitting in a rather large training room, which was also a repository for some rather whiteboard_modernsophisticated arc-flash protection and thermal imaging equipment, when I looked over at the white board and had a jaw-dropping moment.
+Here we were sitting in a rather large training room, which was also a repository for some rather sophisticated arc-flash protection and thermal imaging equipment, when I looked over at the white board and had a jaw-dropping moment.
 In nice print I read:

 ― Stephen R. Covey, The 7 Habits of Highly Effective People